 Credit in individual performance is determined at the rate of one hour of credit for each one-half hour private lesson weekly.
 Students taking two or more semester hours of applied instruction will receive a one clock hour lesson per week.
 Students taking individual performance are expected to practice a minimum of three hours weekly for each hour of credit.
-At the end of each semester jury examinations are held.
-No music major or minor taking individual performance may receive credit for the semester's work without taking the jury examination unless excused by the Chair of the Music Department.

-The maximum number of credit hours of individual performance which may be taken in any one semester by a candidate for the Bachelor of Music Education, Bachelor of Music, or Bachelor of Arts degrees with a major in music is four.
+At the end of each semester jury The maximum number of credit hours of individual performance which may be taken in any one semester by a candidate for the Bachelor of Music Education, Bachelor of Music, or Bachelor of Arts degrees with a major in music is four.